cosmoimd/temporal_segmentation/README.md

 # Temporal Segmentation of Full-Procedure Colonoscopy Videos

 ## Overview
-This repository accompanies the paper **"ColonTCN: Temporal Segmentation of Colonoscopy Videos"**.
+This repository accompanies the paper **"A Temporal Convolutional Network-Based Approach and a Benchmark Dataset for Colonoscopy Video Temporal Segmentation"**.
 It provides the implementation of ColonTCN, a Temporal Convolutional Network-based approach for segmenting colonoscopy videos into anatomical sections and procedural phases.
-The project leverages a benchmark dataset derived from the annotated REAL-Colon dataset, which features 2.7 million frames across 60 full-procedure videos.
+The project leverages a benchmark dataset derived from the annotated REAL-Colon dataset, which features 2.7 million frames across 60 full-procedure videos, and proposed two k-fold validation splits and metrics to evauate model performance.

 ![Detailed Temporal Segmentation Visualization](./data/images/visualisation.png)